allenai/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 Next, visualize a history of optimization.
 To plot a history of optimization, we can use `optuna.visualization.plot_optimization_history`.
-I also put a validation accuracy of baseline model as a reference.
+We also put the validation accuracy of a baseline model as a reference.
 It shows that Optuna successfully found hyperparameters to achieve better performance.
 Note that this figure shows one result of optimization.
-I performed optimization five times with different random seeds and got the average validation accuracy of 0.909 (±0.002), which outperforms the baseline by a large margin.
+We performed optimization five times with different random seeds and got an average validation accuracy of 0.909 (±0.002), which outperforms the baseline by a large margin.

 ```python
 optuna.visualization.plot_optimization_history(study)